braden-j/BETter/README.md

 To run the project:

-1. Clone the repo in VS Code or another editor
+1. Clone the repo in VS Code or another editor: 'git clone https://github.com/braden-j/BETter.git'
 2. Run `npm install` in the terminal
 3. Run `npm run dev`.
 App should open on [http://localhost:3000/](http://localhost:3000/)